nickc1/nickc1.github.io/skNLA.md

 # Two Dimensional - Discrete

-skNLA also has functions to deal with discrete images.
+sknla also has functions to deal with discrete images.
 For example:

 {% highlight python linenos %}
 X = data.voronoiMatrix(percent=.01)